CangyuanLi/rapidstats/README.md

 ## What is it?

 **rapidstats** is a minimal library that implements fast statistical routines in Rust and Polars.
-Currently, its core purpose is to provide the Bootstrap class.
-Unlike scipy.stats.bootstrap, the Bootstrap class contains specialized functions (for e.g. confusion matrix, ROC-AUC, and so on) implemented in Rust as well as a generic interface for any Python callable.
-This makes it significantly faster than passing in a callable on the Python side.
-For example, bootstrapping confusion matrix statistics can be up to 40x faster.
+While similar in spirit, it **does not** aim to be a complete re-implementation of libraries like **scikit-learn** or **scipy**.
+Only functions that can be significantly faster (e.g. a bootstrap class that offers optimized Rust kernels for metrics such as ROC-AUC) or significantly more ergonomic (e.g. dataframe-first encoders and scalers) are added.

 *This library is in an alpha state.
 Although all functions are tested against existing libraries, use at your own risk.
 The API is subject to change very frequently.*